KasinadhuniProgrammer/KasinadhuniProgrammer/README.md

 My name is Satvik Kasinadhuni, welcome to my GitHub!
 Over here, you will find all my code to the projects I work on either myself or with a team.

 ### About me
 I am currently a sophomore at Farmington High School(FHS class of 2023!) in Connecticut, United States of America.
-I am a competitive programmer.
+I am an aspiring Mechanical Engineer and a passionate competitive programmer.
 My strongest programming languages are C++ and Java.
 I know how to code in Python but I wouldn't call it one of my strongest.
 I use JavaScript when I develop websites but JavaScript is also not my strongest.
 I also LOVE Algorithms and Data Structures.
-Computer Programming is my passion!
-I may not be the best at it, but building software is something I enjoy doing.
-Some of my hobbies are, playing and watching cricket, gaming, and biking!
+After High School I want to go to college and pursue a Bachelor of Science in Mechanical Engineering.

 - 🔭 I’m currently working on SoftAce, a platform for software engineers to host remote coding interviews or mock interviews.
 - 💬 Ask me about anything Competitive Programming related and I will try my best to answer!